Smart Money Is Betting Big In Micron Technology Options

-Investors with a lot of money to spend have taken a bullish stance on Micron Technology (NASDAQ:MU).
+Whales with a lot of money to spend have taken a noticeably bearish stance on Micron Technology.

+Looking at options history for Micron Technology (NASDAQ:MU) we detected 17 trades.

+If we consider the specifics of each trade, it is accurate to state that 41% of the investors opened trades with bullish expectations and 47% with bearish.

-Taking into account the Volume and Open Interest on these contracts, it appears that whales have been targeting a price range from $50.0 to $150.0 for Micron Technology over the last 3 months.
+Based on the trading activity, it appears that the significant investors are aiming for a price territory stretching from $85.0 to $100.0 for Micron Technology over the recent three months.

+In terms of liquidity and interest, the mean open interest for Micron Technology options trades today is 3601.92 with a total volume of 6,396.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Micron Technology's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Micron Technology's whale trades within a strike price range from $50.0 to $150.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Micron Technology's big money trades within a strike price range of $85.0 to $100.0 over the last 30 days.

 Micron Technology Option Volume And Open Interest Over Last 30 Days